Article

 Let us begin small

 The number of grains of sand on all the beaches of Earth is estimated at approximately [math]10^{18}[/math].
-A large number, but not unimaginable.
-If we counted all the sand grains one at a time, one grain per second, it would take approximately 30 billion years, or about twice the age of the universe.
+That is a large number, but it is not yet unimaginable.
+If we counted all the sand grains 1 at a time, 1 grain per second, it would take approximately 30 billion years, or about twice the age of the universe.
 With our entire lifespan, we would not count even a microscopic fraction of them.

 The number of stars in the observable universe is estimated at approximately [math]10^{24}[/math].
-That is one million times more than all the sand grains on Earth.
-This number already escapes intuition.
-If every star had an Earth, we would have a million times as many sand grains as on our Earth, and that is only because we assumed one Earth per star.
+That is 1 million times more than all the sand grains on Earth.
+At this scale, the number already entirely escapes ordinary human intuition.
+If every star had an Earth, we would have 1 million times as many sand grains as on our Earth, and that is only because we assumed 1 Earth per star.

 The number of atoms in the observable universe, all atoms, in all stars, in all planets, in all gas between the galaxies, is: